Jozwiaczek/smart-door/README.md

 ### Face Management
 1. Run file **1_face_management.py**.
 This program allows you to manage a list of users based on which faces are recognized.
 2. The menu displays:
-	 Add user: You enter the nickname of the user, the number of samples you want to give him, and then take pictures of the face.
+	- Add user: You enter the nickname of the user, the number of samples you want to give him, and then take pictures of the face.
-	2. Add sample for user: This will add the specified number of photos to an existing user.
+	- Add sample for user: This will add the specified number of photos to an existing user.
-	3. Delete user: This can remove a specific user from your list.
+	- Delete user: This can remove a specific user from your list.
-	4. Show list of users
+	- Show list of users: This shows ID, nick, and number of samples for all users
-	5. Face training
+	- Face training
-	6. Quit program
+	- Quit program

 	![enter image description here](https://lh3.googleusercontent.com/yGJpRubCJUU9t5htu5X2TKgAxZJKJH-S56T07qFlUBnv6hfDlf1-Qh-wVfxqbSVtpnOn6yYsVkfX)